ipsy-md/docs/docs/cluster/cecile/data.md

 ## How to retrieve lost data

+!!!
+Warning "At the moment snapshots cannot be retrived by yourself"
+    Due to a filesystem issue, snapshots cannot be retrived by yourself, please, contact the admin at `cecile-admins-l at ovgu.de` in case you need to retrieve data.

 === "Data lost in the last 7 days"

     In case you have lost data within the last seven days, you can retrieve them by yourself.
 It is sufficient to go the following folder called `.zfs/snapshot` within the folder in which your data were previously hosted and transfer the data back to their previous location.
 Data transfer can be easily done using `rsync`.